 Reduce risks in your testing with diversification in your acquisition marketing.
-For instance, together “traditional direct marketing and social networking can deliver significantly higher levels of quality traffic for low overall cost.”

-This combination lets customers take advantage of your product offerings and the opportunity share them with friends, resulting in more new customers at a reduced cost.
+This combination lets customers take advantage of your product offerings and the opportunity to share them with friends, resulting in more new customers at a reduced cost.
 Multiple approaches will aid your company in gaining new paying clients.